btcsuite/btcd/release/README.md

 This package contains the build script that the `btcd` project uses in order to build binaries for each new release.
 As of `go1.13`, with some new build flags, binaries are now reproducible, allowing developers to build the binary on distinct machines, and end up with a byte-for-byte identical binary.
-However, this wasn't _fully_ solved in `go1.13`, as the build system still includes the directory the binary is built into the binary itself.
-As a result, our scripts utilize a work around needed until `go1.13.2`.
 Every release should note which Go version was used to build the release, so that version should be used for verifying the release.